yenchenchou/Airbnb-Interactive-Visualization/README.md

 ### Your visualization
 - What is the topic?
-1. Deep Trip to California using
+1. Visual map for staying spot comparision

 - What is the information you plan to present?
 1. Visual map with price tag on the location